pablodecm/phd_thesis/src/105_chapter_5.md

-[Figure @fig:Figure_010], noting that the upper limit changes considerably in this range because the distribution of the final state properties change considerably, and consequently the process efficiency also varies.
+[Figure @fig:Figure_010], noting that the upper limit changes considerably in this range because the distribution of the final state properties change considerably, and consequently the associated efficiency for the process also varies.
 The EFT cross section prediction as a function of $\kappa_\lambda$ and keeping $\kappa_\textrm{t}=1$ is also shown in the previous figure, noting that no values of $\kappa_\lambda$ can be excluded at the current level of